 Abandoned Footwear & arc

 Arpanet is the solo project of the artist operating as Heinrich Mueller.
-In his other guises, he is known as a Detroit techno and electro auteur and one of the sentients behind Drexciya, Dopplereffekt, NRSB-11, and Der Zyklus.
-Arpanet, as the name implies, encompasses both the ideas of electronics (especially electronic music created by synthesizers like the ARP) and connectivity.
-(The original ARPANET was one of the precursors to the internet as we know it.)
+In his other guises, he is also known as a Detroit techno and electro auteur and one of the masterminds behind Drexciya, Dopplereffekt, NRSB-11, and Der Zyklus.
+Arpanet, as the name implies, encompasses both the ideas of electronics (especially electronic music created by synthesizers like the ARP) and connectivity, a reference to the original ARPANET which was one of the precursors to the internet as we know it.

 BLEIE & Chelley Sherman